hzysvilla/Academic_Linux_sec_Papers/README.md

 ### ndss
 ---
 * [ndss22]KASPER: Scanning for Generalized Transient Execution Gadgets in the Linux Kernel
+* [ndss22]Progressive Scrutiny: Incremental Detection of UBI bugs in the Linux Kernel
 * [ndss20]HFL: Hybrid Fuzzing on the Linux Kernel.
 * [ndss17] Unleashing Use-Before-Initialization Vulnerabilities in the Linux Kernel Using Targeted Stack Spraying.